franciscozorrilla/EMBOMicroCom/exercises/exercise_3.md

 # 🧫 3.
 Explore effect of interactions as a function of media composition

 We have already simulated the effect of switching carbon sources on the metabolic interactions.
-In this exercise we will further explore modifications to the media by tweaking the following components:
+In this exercise we will further explore modifications to the media by tweaking components such as amino acids, vitamins, and ions.

-* Amino acids & Nitrogen
-* Vitamins & Nucleotides
-* Ions

 ## 🍣 Low amino acid environment with lactose as carbon source